zenomt/webid-auth-nginx/README.md

   - `WWW-Authenticate` - If set, the `WWW-Authenticate` header that should be returned to the client with a `401` response. *nginx* automatically includes this response header with a `401` response to the client, so it doesn't need to be manually configured.
+This header includes parameters for [WebID HTTP Authorization Protocol][zenomt-auth] including a challenge `nonce` and the `webid_pop_endpoint` URI.

 ### Configuration